 - There’s always “Excuse me, I have to go to the restroom.”
 So tried and true that it’s a cliché at this point.
 NO ONE can argue with your need to pee.
 This is my go-to for getting rid of people who are conversationally irritating me.
 And it’s not even a lie!
 I really do have to pee—practically all the time!You do not have to come back to the person, especially if you’re at a party or in another social setting.
 Clearly you meant to come back, but you were distracted by someone else.
 You’re a social butterfly, flitting airily about!

 - If that feels too abrupt, do what my friend Jen does and offer the person something.
-Say, “Hey, do you want some chips?” or “Hey, do you want a drink?”
+Say, “Hey, do you want some chips?” or “I’m getting a drink, you want one?”
 If the person says yes, go get it, cheerfully bring it back, and then wave goodbye and vanish into the crowd.
 You have now done them a favor.
 You are obvs not rude, and now you are freeeee.

 Anyway, remember: If someone has backed you into a corner, cutting you off from all other people, and is going on and on about something that does not interest you, they are being rude.
 It is not rude of you to make a prompt, polite, and effective exit.